Dean Vijay K. Dhir

 He also leads the Boiling Heat Transfer Lab, which has conducted pioneering work in fundamental and applied sciences involving boiling, an efficient process of heat removal.
 Currently the lab is involved in the study of flow boiling, micro-gravity boiling, and nuclear reactor thermal hydraulics.
 Since 1999 a team of researchers led by Dhir has taken part in a NASA research program to examine the effects of microgravity on boiling.
 In 2011, Dhir's nucleate boiling research project became the first UCLA-led project aboard the International Space Station.

 Forty PhD students and 40 MS students have graduated under Dhir's supervision.
-He is author or co-author of more than 300 papers published in archival journals and proceedings of conferences.
+He is author or co-author of more than 300 papers published in archival journals and conference proceedings.